Unirationality of moduli spaces of special cubic fourfolds and K3 surfaces: Unirationality of some

 \begin{Cor} For $12\leq d\leq 38$, the moduli space $\CC_d$ is unirational. \end{Cor}

-Similarly, for $d=44$ we found a vector bundle $V_{44}$ over the moduli space of Fano polarized Enriques surfaces with fibers $H^0(\II_{S/\P^5}(3))$ such that the natural moduli morphism $\P(V_{44})\to \CC_{44}$ is finite and dominant.
-While not much is known about the birational type of the moduli space of Fano polarized Enriques surfaces,\footnote{It has, however, recently been shown that the moduli space of Fano polarized Enriques surfaces has negative Kodaira dimension \cite[Corollary 5.6]{GH}.} $\P(V_{44})$ is certainly uniruled and thus has negative Kodaira dimension.
-From finiteness and dominance of the morphism $\P(V_{44})\to\CC_{44}$, the next statement follows as in \cite[Theorem 6.10]{Ueno}:
+Similarly, for $d=44$ we found a vector bundle $V_{44}$ over the moduli space of Fano polarized Enriques surfaces with fibers $H^0(\II_{S/\P^5}(3))$ such that the natural moduli morphism $\P(V_{44})\to \CC_{44}$ is generically finite and dominant.
+Verra proved in \cite{Ver84} that the moduli space of Fano polarized Enriques surfaces is unirational.
+From the generic finiteness and dominance of the morphism $\P(V_{44})\to\CC_{44}$, the next statement follows as in \cite[Theorem 6.10]{Ueno}: